-In over a year of writing, I can't believe I haven't written about Kate.
+In over three years of writing, I can't believe I haven't written about Kate.
 My brave and pragmatic Missouri born Grandmother.
 The one who married too hastily, and focused her energy on the children she loved.
 She played the hand she was dealt with laughter and courage.
 She all but lived with us during my childhood, while always maintaining an apartment to ensure her independence.

 They both loved to surprise the other.
 Like the time in 1979 when we moved to a new house and Patsy didn't tell Kate.
 She knew we were planning to move, of course, and was rather dreading the whole thing.
 So when we had the opportunity to move up the actual date, we conveniently forgot to mention it.
 I picked her at her apartment and drove her to our house, stopping off at the new house to check on something.
 And there we were, all moved in and set up.
 She just about fainted.
 Score one for Patsy and I.